 As outlined in the response to Service Delivery and Training, 6. above, the Board has established local policies and procedures related to ITAs.
 Due to the cooperative efforts of the local boards in the Metro Atlanta Workforce Region, most of the local ITA policies within the region are the same for tuition and support.

-Additionally, to further promote regionalization and provide economies of scale, the WorkSource DeKalb Board and workforce board for Fulton County contract with ARC to carry out the eligible training provider processes related to application and evaluation, reference and performance checks, and monitoring and reporting services.
+Additionally, to further promote regionalization and provide economies of scale, the LWDA’s contract with ARC to carry out the eligible training provider processes related to application and evaluation, reference and performance checks, and monitoring and reporting services.
 The Board’s One-Stop Operator, WSD, shares in the monitoring process.

 Each quarter the boards meet to discuss regional issues.
 The topic of ITAs and training provider statuses and outcomes is included as a standing agenda item.
 It is at this time that ARC provides each workforce board with a reporting of performance for all metro area-training providers in addition to providers with local workforce board enrollments.
 Additionally, policies regarding ITAs are discussed by the group.
 Potential modifications are presented to the respective boards for adoption.